jmstoolbox/jmstoolbox/README.md

 -  open a terminal and remove the restriction:`xattr -d -r com.apple.quarantine /<JMSToolBox unpack dir>/`
 -  Ref: https://osxdaily.com/2010/09/12/disable-application-downloaded-from-the-internet-message-in-mac-os-x/

-JMSToolBox latest versions are bundled with Java JRE 17.
-From v6, JMSToolBox requires Java 17.
-JMSToolBox v5.x needed Java 11 64Bit and for linux, a machine with GTk3+ is required
+JMSToolBox latest versions are bundled with Java JRE 21.
+From v7, JMSToolBox requires Java 21.
+JMSToolBox v6.x requires Java 17 and JMSToolBox v5.x needed Java 11 64Bit and for linux, a machine with GTk3+ is required
 If you are stuck with an older version of Java, or with a 32 bits OS, or with a linux machine with GTK2 only, please use an older release (v5.x or v4.x)

 ##### !
 For versions prior to v6.2.0 only !

 - For linux:
-   - set a 64 bits JRE (17+) on the execution path
+   - set a 64 bits JRE (11+) on the execution path
    - in the JMSToolBox folder: make the JMSToolBox executable (ie chmod u+x JMSToolBox)
    - start JMSToolBox: ./JMSToolBox

 - For Mac OS X users:
-   - have a 64 bits JRE (17+) present on the execution path
+   - have a 64 bits JRE (11+) present on the execution path
    - in the JMSToolBox.app/Contents/MacOS folder, set executable permission on JMSToolBox
    - if JMSToolBox fails to start with a message like "JMSToolBox is damaged and can't be opened...":
      -  remove the restriction:`xattr -d -r com.apple.quarantine /Path/to/application/`